Lip - Volumn & Shape

 As we age, our lips naturally lose volume and plumpness due to a decline in collagen and elastin — proteins that provide structure, support and elasticity to the skin.
 These changes, combined with a natural shift in lip shape over time, result in lips becoming thinner and smaller.

-Lip enhancement aims to address the loss of lip volume due to ageing, lifestyle choices or environmental factors..
+Lip volume aims to address the loss of lip volume due to ageing, lifestyle choices or environmental factors..
 If you would like more information, please contact us to book a free in-clinic consultation.

 Volume restoration treatments for your lips

-Just like any aesthetic procedure, the lip enhancement process involves an initial consultation where we discuss the treatment protocol, perform a thorough assessment and explain important safety information.
+Just like any aesthetic procedure, the lip volume process involves an initial consultation where we discuss the treatment protocol, perform a thorough assessment and explain important safety information.

 Post lip volume procedure regime